What Is an Insurance Premium? Meaning, Examples, and How It Is Calculated (2026)

 What is an insurance premium?

-Why does a higher deductible lower your premium?
+Why does a higher deductible lower your insurance premium?

 Important: This is general information, not tax or legal advice.
 For personal decisions, consult a qualified professional.